 Inhabiting the architecture

 You can read this architecture in a book or walk it in the street; or you can sleep inside it.
 Homes like Casa Zotz, Casa Japa or Casa Muralla keep their original walls, courtyards and floors.
-We tell it in what it feels like to stay inside the walls and in where to stay.
+We tell it in what it feels like to stay inside the walls and in where to stay, or plan the route with our Campeche itinerary.

 Wake among three-century walls.
 Explore the homes in the collection.